 PGE is pursuing collection of all past due amounts through the PX and PG&E bankruptcy proceeding and has filed a proof of claim in each of the proceedings.
-Management continues to assess PGE's exposure relative to its California receivables and has established reserves of \$29 million related to this receivable amount, including \$11.5 million recorded in the first quarter of 2003.
+Management continues to assess PGE's exposure relative to its California receivables.
+Based on the FERC's orders on the methodology to be used to calculate potential refunds (see Note 6 - Refunds on Wholesale Transactions), PGE has established reserves totaling \$40 million related to this receivable amount, including \$11.5 million and \$11 million recorded in the first and third quarters, respectively, of 2003.
 The Company is examining numerous options, including legal, regulatory, and other means to pursue collection of any amounts ultimately not received through the bankruptcy process.
 Due to uncertainties surrounding both the bankruptcy filings and regulatory reviews of sales made during this time period, management cannot predict the ultimate realization of these receivables.